Education Research Current Organisation and Cooperation NL

 For the identification of outdated and/or offensive subject headings we have made use of the word lists published by the Dutch National Museum of World Cultures and Flemish public-service broadcaster VRT.
 These publications have moreover helped us with choosing respectful alternatives for each term.

-Soon we will upload a list of all subject headings we have replaced so far together with their alternatives (with the important disclaimer that this list contains the original harmful and/or offensive subject headings).
-Since the (associated) meanings of words change all the time, we strive to frequently update this list.
+Since the meanings of words are constantly changing, we aim to regularly check whether the chosen alternatives are still appropriate and whether new alternatives need to be added.
 Do not hesitate to contact us if you have questions about the alternatives we selected or if you come across outdated and/or offensive subject headings in LibSearch you feel are missing from our list.

 It is important to note that we consciously refrain from removing outdated and/or offensive subject headings from our metadata and that it is still possible to search for these terms for research purposes.
 We believe in preserving an unaltered historical record that can inform research and discussion about our colonial past.
 For the same reason we will never alter the titles of books or other library materials, even if they contain language that might be deemed harmful.